aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

 return prepare_data_for_llm(get_input_data.output)
 ```

-### Step 3: Connect to AWS Bedrock
+### Step 3: Connect to Amazon Bedrock

 1. Create the Bedrock integration:
    - Add a new Python step
    - Name it "send_to_bedrock"
-   - Add the following code to interact with AWS Bedrock
+   - Add the following code to interact with Amazon Bedrock
    - Use the AWS integration you created in the previous section

 ```python